lymestack/SimpleAuth4Net/documentation/api.md

 # The API

-The API is built using ASP.NET 9 WebApi technology reside in the `WebApi/WebApi/Controllers` directory and offers the following endpoints:
+The API is built using ASP.NET 9 WebApi technology and resides in the `WebApi/WebApi/Controllers` directory.
+It offers the following endpoints:

 ## Configuration Endpoint